Fine Arts Library

-The collection offers a blended delivery of resources, which incorporates traditional research methods with cutting-edge digital technology to aid students in their research and artistic endeavors.
-Relying on books, periodicals, visual media, and electronic databases, the Fine Arts Library complements the study of all aspects of the visual arts, including art history, architectural history, theory, criticism, materials, techniques, and practice.
+Offering a robust selection of books, periodicals, visual media, technology, and electronic databases, the Fine Arts Library complements the study of all aspects of the visual arts, including art history, architectural history, theory, criticism, materials, techniques, and practice.

-We are grateful for the financial generosity and support of Frederick and Kazuko Harris in establishing the Fine Arts Library to support the College of Fine Arts and other research needs.
+We are grateful for the financial generosity and support of Frederick and Kazuko Harris in establishing the Fine Arts Library.

 Frederick & Kazuko Harris

-Dr. Frederick Harris began his art library patronage at Alden Library in the early 1990’s.
-A graduate of the Art Center School in Los Angeles, he had a long career in interior design as head of a large firm in Tokyo.
-Those years in Japan lead to an interest in the traditional art of sumi-e painting; Fred became an honored master.
-Eventually, he was awarded the Order of the Rising Sun Medal by the Emperor of Japan.
+Frederick Harris began his art library patronage at Alden Library in the early 1990’s.
+A graduate of the Art Center School in Los Angeles, he had a long career in interior design in Tokyo.
+While in Japan, Fred met his wife Kazuko, with whom he developed his library and collection of art objects.
+In addition to becoming an honored master of the traditional art of sumi-e painting, Fred was awarded the Order of the Rising Sun Medal by the Emperor of Japan.